 This quote is a classic reminder that taking the easy way out or doing things half way isn’t necessarily the smart, best, or right way to handle a situation.
 As teens set goals and strive to make healthy decisions, the easy way may get in the way of healthy growth.
-The quote applies in relationships, completing tasks and responsibilities, and personal choices.
+The quote, "There's the easy way and the right way" applies in relationships, completing tasks and responsibilities, and personal choices.

-Relationships- For teens, the easy way vs. right way comes up a lot in interpersonal relationships and conflict resolution.
-For example: handling difficult situations via text instead of face-to-face conversation; letting someone know you are angry by blocking them on social media without discussing it; excluding someone from friend activities instead of addressing a conflict.
+For teens, the easy way vs. right way comes up often in interpersonal relationships and conflict resolution.
 Handling any of these situations the easy way is usually not respectful of others and can damage relationships.
 Using empathy to consider how doing something the easy way will make others feel (or how they themselves would feel if someone else did it to them) can help preserve relationships and one's own self respect.
+For example:

-The easy way may seem easier in terms of meeting your responsibilities, for example, doing a chore just enough to get to go out with friends only to have parents upset when the teen returns home; doing the minimal needed on a paper and getting a lousy grade; cheating by borrowing someone’s test/paper instead of doing your own work.
+The easy way may seem easier in terms of meeting your responsibilities.
 When the teen thinks about the goals they've set for themselves, the easy way rarely helps achieve goals and may even prevent them.
 Perseverance and grit in the face of challenges, doing tasks the right way the first time, has greater impact on goals.
+For example:

 For teens learing to make healthy decisions, it's good to learn early that the easy way may seem easy, but in the end it usually causes more hassle than doing it the right way in the first place.